fbpx

 Track ad campaigns with UTM tracking URLs

 Using UTM link parameters can give you valuable insights and improve your marketing strategy.
-It’s also surprisingly easy to set up.

 Step One: Use the UTM Link Builder

-Go to the Google Analytics Campaign Builder.
 It’s free and easy to use by filling out a simple form.

-Step Two: Complete the For
+Step Two: Complete the Form

 Start by inserting your landing page’s link into the top box.
-You also need to provide some additional information:

 • Create a campaign identification.
 The text will identify the specific campaign this referral should reference.